jsmoriss/jsm-show-user-meta/readme.txt

 <strong>Need some help debugging your user meta?</strong>

 <blockquote>
-The JSM's Show User Meta plugin displays all user meta (aka custom fields) keys and their unserialized values in a metabox at the bottom of user profile editing pages.
+<p>The JSM's Show User Meta plugin displays all user meta (aka custom fields) keys and their unserialized values in a metabox at the bottom of user profile editing pages.</p>
 </blockquote>

 = Plugin Settings =